Venomena/AIs_opinion_on_the_news/README.md

 - Python 3.x
 - Flask
 - Other dependencies which will be listed in `requirements.txt`
+- You need Ollama to be installed

 ### Installing

 - Clone the repository: https://github.com/Venomena/AIs_opinion_on_the_news/
 - Install the required dependencies: pip install -r requirements.txt
+- run "ollama run llama3:8b"
+  this will install the model.
+- run "ollama serve"
+  this starts the local API access to ollama.

 Run with ./run.sh